vberlier/goomy/README.md

 }
 ```

-Since iterating over all the components of a given type is one of the most common operations you can do, the framework makes it possible to lift the iteration in the dependency injection mechanism and ask for a component reference to be injected in any member function called by a signal.
+Since iterating over all the components of a given type is a very common operation, the framework makes it possible to lift the iteration in the dependency injection machinery and ask for a component reference to be injected in any member function called by a signal.

 ```cpp
 void OtherSystem::onUpdate(Dummy &dummy) {